gem/oq-irmt-qgis/svir/help/source/15_viewer_dock.rst

-In its initial state, the window displays a :guilabel:`Output Type` selector, that enables to trigger the visualization of different types of data, and an empty plotting area.
+In its initial state, the window displays a :guilabel:`Output Type` selector, that enables to trigger the visualization of different types of data, and an initially empty plotting area.

-At the time of this writing, the viewer can plot some of the outputs produced by the OpenQuake Engine, such as hazard curves and uniform hazard spectra, and recovery curves.
+The viewer can plot some of the outputs produced by the OpenQuake Engine, such as hazard curves and uniform hazard spectra, and recovery curves (see also :ref:`chap-definitions`).

-When a layer containing compatible data is activated in the QGIS and the corresponding output type is selected, the viewer is ready to visualize the outputs corresponding to the features that will be selected on the map.
+When a layer containing compatible data is activated in the QGIS and the corresponding output type is selected, the viewer is ready to visualize the outputs corresponding to the features that will be selected in the map.

+Plots are obtained using the *Matplotlib* library.
+Below the plotting area, Matplotlib provides a toolbox with standard functionalities that enable modifying markers, labels, axes, zooming level and other parameters, saving the plot to file and exporting the selected curves into a csv format.

 Visualizing hazard curves
 =========================

+A hazard curve defines the relation between a scalar IML and the probability of at least one exceedance of that IML within a time span T. The OpenQuake-engine computes discrete hazard curves described by a two-dimensional array containing a first column of n values of an IMT and a second column including values of the probability of exceedance of the resultant IML in the time span T (which is indicated in the OpenQuake-engine configuration file).
+A hazard curve is the primary result of a PSHA analysis for a particular site.
+From hazard curves it is possible to compute other result-typologies such as hazard maps and uniform hazard spectra.

 As described in :ref:`chap-drive-oq-engine`, the plugin enables to run hazard calculations and to download the corresponding outputs.
 For outputs